dashpay/dash-wallet/README.md

  * __native-scrypt__:
      Native code implementation for Scrypt.
 The C files are copied from the Java Scrypt project at [GitHub](https://github.com/wg/scrypt).
+ * __native-x11__
+     Native code implementation for X11.
+The C files are copied from the Java Scrypt project at [GitHub](https://github.com/hashengineering/dashj).
  * __market__:
      App description and promo material for the Google Play app store.
  * __integration-android__: